 Although the vote is non-binding, the Compensation Committee will review the voting results in connection with their ongoing evaluation of the Company's compensation program.
 The Committee in recent years has considered the feedback from shareholders in making specific compensation plan changes.
-Our compensation plan was well received by our shareholders as reflected in our annual say-on-pay vote in 2023 when almost 84% of the shares voted were in favor of the Named Executive Officer compensation.
+Our compensation plan was well received by our shareholders as reflected in our annual say-on-pay vote in 2024 when over 83% of the shares voted were in favor of the NEO compensation.
 Approval of this proposal is subject to the approval of a majority of the holders of shares of the Company's common stock present in person or represented by proxy and entitled to vote at the Annual Meeting.
 Each holder of our common stock is entitled to one vote for each share held.
-Abstentions will have the same effect as a vote AGAINST this proposal.
+Abstentions are not counted as votes cast and will have no effect on this proposal.
 Broker non-votes are not counted.